PJungkamp/yoga9-linux/packaging/arch/README.md

 ## Kernel `config`

-I have not reduced my config yet.
-The included kernel [`config`](linux-yoga/config) is pretty much the default Arch Linux config.
+I have reduced my `config`.
+The included kernel [`config`](linux-yoga/config) does only include the kernel modules I use myself.

-If you already run a reduced config you can use that one and add
+If you already run a reduced `config` you can use that one and add
 ```
 CONFIG_IDEAPAD_WMI_FN_KEYS=m
 CONFIG_IDEAPAD_WMI_USAGE_MODE=m
 ```
 to enable the two WMI drivers in the patches.

+If you want to try this package on another device you may need to use the default arch `config`.

 ## Building `linux-yoga`